geowarin/geowarin.github.io/content/post/what-is-a-good-unit-test/index.md

 We might define some extensions points or make it easy to add behaviors by adding variables in an array, or a configuration file.

 If your predictions are wrong, you might have over-engineered your code.
-Conversely, you might not have seen potential abstractions that would have made your code easier to change.
+Conversely, you might have missed potential abstractions that would have made your code easier to change.

 I think the latter is definitely better ([YAGNI](https://www.martinfowler.com/bliki/Yagni.html)).